systemd/casync/README.md

 2. .caidx → index file referring to a directory tree (i.e. a .catar file)
 3. .caibx → index file referring to a blob (i.e. any other file)
 4. .castr → chunk store directory (where we store chunks under their hashes)
+5. .cacnk → a compressed chunk in a chunk store (i.e. one of the files stored below a .castr directory)

 ## Operations on directory trees